Free will in theology: Different approaches

 On the other hand, Mimamsa, Vedanta, and the more theistic versions of Hinduism such as Shaivism and Vaishnavism have often emphasized the importance of free will.
 For example, in the Bhagavad Gita the living beings (jivas) are described as being of a higher nature who have the freedom to exploit the inferior material nature (prakrti):

 Besides these, O mighty-armed Arjuna, there is another, superior energy of Mine, which comprises the living entities who are exploiting the resources of this material, inferior nature.
+Within Vedanta, Madhvacharya argues that souls do not have any free will as Lord Vishnu prescribes all their actions.

 The doctrine of Karma in Hinduism requires both that we pay for our actions in the past, and that our actions in the present be free enough to allow us to deserve the future reward or punishment that we will receive for our present actions.
 The Advaitin philosopher Chandrashekhara Bharati Swaminah puts it this way:

 Fate is past karma, free-will is present karma.
 Both are really one, that is, karma, though they may differ in the matter of time.
 There can be no conflict when they are really one.

 Fate, as I told you, is the resultant of the past exercise of your free-will.
 By exercising your free-will in the past, you brought on the resultant fate.
 By exercising your free-will in the present, I want you to wipe out your past record if it hurts you, or to add to it if you find it enjoyable.
 In any case, whether for acquiring more happiness or for reducing misery, you have to exercise your free-will in the present.